nevolodia/bunq_sandman/readme.md

 - **Agent Simulation** - Automatically create sandbox accounts for everyone you've interacted with
 - **Balance Management** - Intelligently calculate required starting balances for each account
 - **Chronological Replay** - Replay all transactions in the correct time sequence
+- **Sugar Daddy Mode** - Request funds from a central authority for initial balances and large transactions

 ### 💰 Account Management
 - **API Context Management** - Efficient storage and retrieval of API contexts